Western Top End Fire Management Project Area A (Revoked)

 Project Information:

-Western Top End Fire Management Project Area A (Revoked) was a savanna fire management project located in the West Daly region of the Northern Territory.
-The massive 663,401-hectare project area spanned the landscape between the indigenous communities of Wadeye (Port Keats) and Peppimenarti, approximately 250km southwest of Darwin.
-Registered in September 2015, the project was revoked in April 2018.
+Western Top End Fire Management Project Area A (Revoked) is a savanna fire management project located in the Victoria-Daly local government area of the Northern Territory, approximately 250km south of Darwin.
+It was registered in September 2015 and spans a massive 663,401.64 hectares.